11 Effective & Natural Ways to Take Control of Dust Mites at Home

 Add this natural cover to your mattress/cushions to protect them, protect yourself from the off-gassing of a synthetic cushion, or replace an old worn-out cover.

 All-natural, synthetic-free, and fully customizable.
 Combining handmade craftsmanship and luxurious comfort.
 Completely chemical-free, with no off-gassing and zero VOCs.
-Hypoallergenic, suitable for people with chemical sensitivities, including MSC.
+Hypoallergenic, suitable for people with chemical sensitivities, including MCS.
 100% biodegradable using only sustainable renewable materials

 The wool fabric option is dense yet incredibly soft.
 It brings the benefits of wool closest to your body to enhance your rest.
 Enjoy unparalleled temperature and moisture regulation throughout the night for outstanding comfort during sleep.
-Naturally dust mite and mildew resistant, anti-microbial, anti-bacterial, and flame-resistant.
+Naturally dust mite and mildew-resistant, anti-microbial, anti-bacterial, and flame-resistant.

 • Home of Wool natural wool-filled mattressHome of Wool natural handmade wool-filled mattress